 Once parental rights have been terminated and the home study process is complete and the plan turns to adoption, families need to start thinking about hiring an adoption attorney.
-Families are responsible for finding an attorney.
+Families are responsible for finding an attorney, once instructed by OCS.
 You can ask for recommendations from other families you know who have adopted or contact the Alaska Center for Resource Families (1-800-478-7307) for a list.

 Hiring an experienced adoption competent attorney is your prevention against any issues emerging post adoption and can facilitate a smooth process to finalization.
 A good attorney will attend to many critical details of your adoption, and make sure all the I's are dotted and T's are crossed.
-Your attorney should have a good understanding of ICWA laws, should be familiar with the timelines and documentation requirements, and have a thorough understanding of the process of adopting from foster care in the State of Alaska.
+Your attorney should have a good understanding of ICWA laws, should be familiar with the timelines and documentation requirements, and have a thorough understanding of the process of adopting a child in states custody in the State of Alaska.